jrossgage/Giffygram/README.md

 This site utilizes html, css styling, and javascript modules.
 Within the javascript is also event listener functionality.

 ## How to Access
 This website is not currently live.
 To access, pull the code from gitHub and serve locally.
-When accessing your terminal, navigate to the /src directory.
+Pulling from gitHub requires a git clone of the repository.
+Find the link to the code within gitHub.
+To serve the site, when accessing your terminal, navigate to the /src directory.
 Once inside the src directory, issue the serve command.
 To iniate the json server, navigate to the api directory and issue the command, json-server -p 8088 -w giffygram.json.
 When both the json server and the site itself are being served, the site will be functional.

 ## How to Use